Using Blockchain for Healthcare: Major Opportunities & Risks

 Same goes for the second and third concerns – confidentiality and 51% attack possibility.
 Private blockchains can quite effectively address these issues as well.

-Also, one should also be aware that blockchain technology is still a developing and constantly improving rather than a fixed and completed one.
-There are more than one solution to most of these issues already in development or at practical implementation stages.
+Also, one should also be aware that blockchain technology in medicine is still developing and constantly improving rather than a fixed and completed one.
+There are more than one enterprise blockchain solution to most of these issues already in development or at practical implementation stages.

 Global healthcare industry experience constant growth.
 In 2016, the world spent US$ 7.5 trillion on health.
 Moreover, health spendings are expected to outpace GDP growth to 2030.
 At the same time, digital health startup funding peaked to an all time high at $5.1B in the first half of 2019.